-Question Mark"Will driver education ever be made mandatory?" asks a DriveSmartBC reader.
-He expressed the opinion that most of what drivers need to know could be taught in the high school classroom.
+"Will driver education ever be made mandatory?" asks a DriveSmartBC reader.
+"Why don't we teach driving in high school?"
 While I would like to see mandatory training I don't think that this could be done well in high schools because of the lack of an opportunity to actually drive under the supervision of a qualified instructor.

 That may seem like a silly question, but while the venue - a High School with, presumably, a teenage population - may seem like an ideal place to teach driving, it isn't that simple.